What is Checkbox in Excel?

 Steps to Enable the Developer Tab.

-The first things you need to do is make sure the Developer tab is enabled in your Excel ribbon.
+The first thing you need to do is make sure the Developer tab is enabled in your Excel ribbon.
 It should be visible like the below one.

-- Go to Custom Ribbon and make sure developer tab checkbox is ticked.
+- Step 3: Go to Custom Ribbon and make sure the developer tab checkbox is ticked.

-- Now you can see the develop tab on your ribbon.
+- Step 4: Now, you can see the develop tab on your ribbon.

 How to Insert a Checkbox in Excel?

-Step 1: Go to Developer Tab – Controls – Insert – Form Controls – CheckBox.
+- Step 1: Go to Developer Tab – Controls – Insert – Form Controls in Excel – CheckBox.

-Step 4: In the Format Control dialog box, in the Control tab, make the following changes: Select Checked option and give cell link to B1.
+- Step 4: In the Format Control dialog box, in the Control tab, make the following changes: Select the Checked option and give a cell link to B1.

 Now your first checkbox in excel is ready.

-Since your checkbox in excel is linked to Cell B1 if you click on checkbox it will show as TRUE or else it will show as FALSE.
+Since your checkbox in excel is linked to Cell B1, if you click the checkbox, it will show as TRUE, or else it will show as FALSE.

 Checkbox Example – Create Your Marriage Check List

-Step 7: Right-click on each checkbox and give respective cell as a link.
+- Step 7: Right-click on each checkbox and give respective cells as a link.
 Do this for all the cells.

-- Select the range of topics with the checkboxes.
+- Step 9: Select the range of topics with the checkboxes.
 In my case, I selected A2:C23.

-- Go to Home tab > Styles group > click Conditional formatting drop-down and select a new rule from the menu
+- Step 10: Go to Home tab > Styles group > click Conditional formatting drop-down and select a new rule from the menu.

-- Click OK.
-Not if your checkbox in excel is ticked then it will highlight the task with green color.
+- Step 13: Click on OK.
+Not if your checkbox in excel is ticked, then it will highlight the task with green color.

-- Select the column that includes TRUE or FALSE value and press Ctrl + 1.
+- Step 15: Select the column that includes TRUE or FALSE value and press Ctrl + 1.

-Step 10: Select Custom and apply below code.
+- Step 16: Select Custom and apply the below code.

 Create an Interactive Chart Using CheckBox in Excel

-We can create an interactive chart using CheckBoxes.
+We can create an interactive chart in excel using CheckBoxes.

 This is how looks after 4 checkboxes.

-Step 6: If uncheck any of the four checkboxes it will not show the graph for you.
+- Step 6: If you uncheck any of the four checkboxes, it will not show the graph for you.